-American violist Alyssa Warcup is pursuing her Master of Music degree at the Curtis Institute of Music where she holds the Edward Montgomery Fellowship.
-She earned her Bachelor of Music degree from the Cleveland Institute of Music.
-Her mentors have included Hsin-Yun Huang, Misha Amory, Roberto Díaz, Jeffrey Irvine, Lynne Ramsey, and Stanley Konopka.
+American violist Alyssa Warcup recently earned her Master of Music degree at the Curtis Institute of Music where she held the Edward Montgomery Fellowship.
+She earned her Bachelor of Music degree at the Cleveland Institute of Music.
+Her mentors included Hsin-Yun Huang, Misha Amory, Roberto Díaz, Jeffrey Irvine, and Lynne Ramsey.
 Originally from the Chicago area, Alyssa began her viola studies at age twelve.
-She was recently featured in an episode of On Stage at Curtis produced by PBS WHYY, to be released in 2025 as part of their nineteenth season.
+She was featured in an episode of On Stage at Curtis produced by PBS WHYY, released in 2025 as part of their nineteenth season.

 Alyssa made her solo debut performing the Schnittke Viola Concerto with the Cleveland Institute of Music Orchestra.
 She has won first prize in several competitions, including the National Federation of Music Clubs Biennial Collegiate Viola Competition and Wendell Irish Viola Award, as well as the Cleveland Institute of Music Concerto Competition.
 She is the recipient of the inaugural Howard E. Leisinger Viola Prize from the Tuesday Musical Association.